openbmc/phosphor-dbus-interfaces/yaml/xyz/openbmc_project/Software/README.md

 A reasonable algorithm might be:
 `echo <Version.Version> <Version.Purpose> | sha512sum | cut -b 1-8`

-> TODO: May need an issue against the REST server to 'merge' two copies of
->       a single D-Bus object into a single REST object.

 ### Activation States

 `xyz.openbmc_project.Software.Activation` has a property Activation that can